 Equivalent courses that students have taken at an accredited two or four year college will usually be accepted for credit.
 For students entering the Associate of Science and the Bachelor of Science in Nursing Program, D grades may be accepted by the University for transfer credit, but are not accepted as passing grades in the Department of Nursing due to state accreditation standards for the Bachelor of Science in Nursing Program and program requirements for the Associate of Science in Nursing Program.
 Science courses older than six years will not be accepted unless the applicant can provide information regarding utilization of knowledge in an on the job situation.
 This will be evaluated on an individual basis.
 Nursing courses are evaluated on an individual basis.
-Students transferring from another School of Nursing must provide a letter verifying eligibility for readmission to the nursing program from which they are transferring.
-If a transfer student has failed a nursing course in another nursing program that will count as the student's first failure in terms of eligibility for readmission to the nursing program.
+Students transferring from another School of Nursing must provide a letter verifying eligibility for readmission to the nursing program that will count as the student's first failure in terms of eligibility for readmission to the nursing program.